-(Increase in sale rs in million x
+(Increase in sal es in million ')

 B's Options

-Increase Ad Dont't increase
+Incr rease Ad Dont't increase

-A's Strategy Increase Ad A 20 В 10 A 30 В 0
+Increase Ad A 20 В 10 A 30 В 0

-Don't increase A 10 В 15 A 25 В 5
+A's Strategy Don't increase A 10 В 15 A 25 В 5

-As the matrix shows, if Firm A decides to increase its ad-expenditure, and Firm B counters A's move by increasing its own ad-expenditure, A's sales go up by $\gtrless 20$ million and those of Firm B by $\gtrless 10$ million.
-And, if Firm A increases its advertisement and B does not, then A's sales increase by $\gtrless 30$ million and there are no sales gain for Firm B. One can similarly find the pay-offs of the strategy 'Don't increase' in case of both firms.
+As the matrix shows, if Firm A decides to increase its ad-expenditure, and Firm B counters A's move by increasing its own ad-expenditure, A's sales go up by 20 million and those of Firm B by 10 million.
+And, if Firm A increases its advertisement and B does not, then A's sales increase by 30 million and there are no sales gain for Firm B. One can similarly find the pay-offs of the strategy 'Don't increase' in case of both firms.

-Given the pay-off matrix, the question arises, what strategy should Firm A choose to optimize its gain from extra ad-expenditure, irrespective of counter-action by the rival Firm B. It is clear from the pay-off matrix that Firm A will choose the strategy of increasing the ad-expenditure because, no matter what Firm B does, its sales increase by at least ₹ 20 million.
+Given the pay-off matrix, the question arises, what strategy should Firm A choose to optimize its gain from extra ad-expenditure, irrespective of counter-action by the rival Firm B. It is clear from the pay-off matrix that Firm A will choose the strategy of increasing the ad-expenditure because, no matter what Firm B does, its sales increase by at least 20 million.
 This is, therefore, the dominant strategy for Firm A. A better situation could be that when Firm A increases its expenditure on advertisement, Firm B does not.
-In that case, sales of Firm A could increase by ₹ 30 million and sales of Firm B do not increase.
+In that case, sales of Firm A could increase by 30 million and sales of Firm B do not increase.
 But there is a greater possibility that Firm B will go for counter-advertising in anticipation of losing a part of its market to Firm A in future.
 Therefore, a strategy based on the assumption that Firm B will not increase its ad-expenditure involves a great deal of uncertainty.